5 Declining Methods of Advertising

-For a long time, you could find any livingsocial coupon code you needed and used it to save money on escapes, beauty treatments, restaurants, and the like.
+For a long time, you could find any livingsocial coupon code you needed on coupon websites like Coupon VPS and used it to save money on escapes, beauty treatments, restaurants, and the like.
 This coupon website hosted them all.
 But since Groupon acquired Livingsocial, it seems like they are only allowing coupons for Groupon, instead of Livingsocial.
 It seems like forever ago, when Livingsocial and Groupon brought the ‘group-buy’ model of coupons to the world in 2011.
 Will they both go out together?

 Newspaper subscribers have declined over the last two decades as more readers turn to digital content.
 Also, many (remaining) newspaper subscribers are older and outside of the target demographic group that advertisers desire to reach, so newspaper adverts are no longer cost-effective for most brands.